New to contracting? Here’s what you need to know for accounting

 New contractors usually feel more comfortable hiring a contractor accountant to start their companies, assist with setting up their business current accounts and take care of the majority of ongoing admin.

 Ready to be your own boss?
-You can register your business with Tide for FREE!
-We’ll not only pay the £12 registration fee for you, but we’ll also give you a free business account so you can manage your finances more effectively.
+You can register your business with Tide for £14.99 instead of £50!
+We’ll cover the rest.
+We’ll also give you a free business account so you can manage your finances more effectively.

 Self-employed/sole trader